Grealish v Sancho - which blockbuster summer signing is better?

 Fans of the Premier League will of course be no strangers to Grealish’s ability to dance through opposing players and offer a real threat in the final third for his club.

 Last season the 25-year-old attacker scored no less than six goals in the Premier League and further one in the League Cup to make it seven in total from 27 appearances.
 Which equates to 0.21 goals per 90 minutes of football.

 As impressive as that may be, it actually pales into comparison when we line the Villa player up alongside Sancho’s own record for Dortmund.
 Throughout the course of the last season, the former Man City youngster bagged no less than 16 goals in all competitions - including two in the Champions League - in 38 games.
 Which averages out at 0.46 per 90 minutes.

 In other words, Sancho scored goals for his side at twice the rate as Grealish did for Villa last season.
-And while there may be something to be said for Sancho playing for a bigger team that tends to dominate their domestic opponents, it’s still a sizable leap for his foe to match if the Dortmund attacker can repeat that kind of form next season.
+And while there may be something to be said for Sancho playing for a bigger team that tends to dominate their domestic opponents, it’s still a sizable leap for his foe to match if the new Man Utd attacker can repeat that kind of form next season.